vigetlabs/gulp-rails-pipeline/README.md

 ## Asset File Structure
 ![Asset File Structure](file-structure.png)
 ### gulp/assets
 This is where all your source files will live.
 Your source icons for icon fonts, sass files, js modules, and images.
 Anything that needs to get processed by Gulp.
-Compiled stylesheets and javacripts will end up in app/assets as mentioned above.
-Assets referenced by them will be output to `public/assets`.
+All assets are set up to compile to `public/assets`.

 ### public/assets
-This is where any processed assets (images and fonts) will end up EXCEPT for css and js.
+All your compiled and processed assets.
+The `applicaiton.css` and `application.js` manifest files in `app/assets` pull compiled code from this folder.

 ### app/assets
 The old default asset directory should only include manifest files, which are necessary if you need to require gem installed assets (e.g., jquery_ujs, turbolinks) with Sprockets.
 The manifest files pull in gem assets, as well as our compiled js and css files from `/public/assets`.